ota2000/google_calendar_resize_sidebar/README.md

 - 🎯 Double-click to reset to default width
 - 🎨 Clean design that matches Google Calendar's aesthetics
 - 🔒 Privacy-friendly with no special permissions required
+- 🌓 Supports both light and dark themes

 ## How to Use

 1. Install the extension from Chrome Web Store
 2. Open Google Calendar
 3. Hover over the right edge of the sidebar to reveal the resize handle
-4. Click and drag to adjust the width (200px - 500px)
+4. Click and drag to adjust the width (200px - 600px)
 5. Double-click the handle to reset to default width (256px)

 Your preferred width will be automatically saved for future sessions.